gepd/appwrite-sync/README.md

 ### How to use it

+1. Clone this repository

-1. run `yarn install`
+2. run `yarn install`

-2. To make it work you need to initialize the `AppwriteSync` class like this
+3. To make it work you need to initialize the `AppwriteSync` class like this

 ```ts
 // index.ts